tempestsbox/tempestsbox.github.io/_wiki/Tempite_Stone.md

 title: "Tempite Stone"
 layout: wiki
 frequent: true
+frequent_weight: 2
 peekaboo: true
 new: "0.8"
-frequent_weight: 2
 description: "The Tempite Stone is needed to power all the machines in TTB.
 Without it, your machines can't work!"
-extra_description: "Use a Hopper feed it Amethyst.
-1 Amethyst → 1000 Tempite.
+extra_description: " Use a Hopper feed it Amethyst - 1 Amethyst → 1000 Tempite.
 When activated, any adjacent Stained Glass blocks will be powered with Tempite, sending out a wire-like charge.
 If this charge hits a machine, the machine will be powered, costing Tempite from the nearest Tempite Stone within 16 blocks."
 tags: "Block, Machine"
 image-path: "tempite_stone.png"
 ---